Jean-Bertrand Aristide: Accusations of corruption

 Some officials have been indicted by a U.S. court.

 Companies that allegedly made deals with Aristide's government included IDT, Fusion Telecommunications, and Skytel; critics claim the first two companies had political links to Aristide.
 AT&T reportedly declined to wire money to "Mont Salem".
 Aristide's supporters say corruption charges against the former president are a deliberate attempt to keep a popular leader from running in elections.

 Views

 In 2000, Aristide published The Eyes of the Heart: Seeking a Path for the Poor in the Age of Globalization, which accused the World Bank and the International Monetary Fund of working on behalf of the world's wealthiest nations rather than in the interest of genuine international development.
 Aristide called for "a culture of global solidarity" to eliminate poverty as an alternative to the globalization represented by neocolonialism and neoliberalism.

+Aristide is known for organizing popular resistance to the Duvalier dynasty as a priest, and saw it a Christian duty to oppose the privilege of the rich oligarchy and social injustice of capitalism.
+He commented on his actions: "I acted as a theologian in order to guide a political struggle: the irruption of the poor on the social scene."
+While sometimes described as communist, Aristide himself argues that his view are of Catholic rather than Marxist inspiration, but also clarified that Marxist writings are valuable and were used by him among other political philosophies.
+Aristide followed the principle of class struggle, which he saw as undeniable reality: "I did not invent class struggle.
+Neither did Karl Marx.
+I would have preferred never to meet it.
+This may be possible if one never leaves the Vatican or the heights of Petionville [a chic Haitian suburb].
+In the streets of Port-au-Prince, who has not met class struggle?
+It is not a topic for controversy, but a fact, based on empirical evidence."